 Prepare to successfully pass the high school diploma test.
 Average time of completion varies depending upon your current levels.
 We have an excellent instructor (Christopher Myers) who will get you ready for the test and walk you through the process of application.

 Provides information for students, volunteers, staff, and the local community on ways to achieve a healthy lifestyle.
 The program is provided by funding from the Institute of Museum and Library Services and the Oklahoma Department of Libraries.
+Oklahoma leads the nation in poor health outcomes.
+Training in nutrition,

 Provides literacy training for non- and low-readers; funding provided by the Department of Human Services and the Oklahoma Department of Libraries.
 Emphasis is placed on clients referred by the Department of Human Services.